SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

   <embed src="{{site.url }}{{site.baseurl }}/assets/img/merlin_arthur/failures.png" alt="img1" style="float:center; margin-right: 1%; width:50%">
   <p style="clear: both;"></p>
 </div>
 **Figure 5.** Different failure modes for different models of the data distribution.
+Both approaches have specific shortcomings. *Left:* Feature inpainting with an i.i.d. distribution.
+Selecting a mask can create a new feature that was not present in the original input.
+If one would consider a data-driven approach instead the rest of the image would likely be inpainted as black and the effect would disappear. *Right:* Data-driven inpainting.
+After selecting the boat feature, a trained generator inpaints the water back into the image, which the classifier uses for classification.
+Consequently the boat feature will get high Shaply Values/mutual information even though the classifier does not rely on boats.
+If one uses an i.i.d appraoch this effect would not appear.
 {:.figcap}

 #### Theoretical Problems